elastest/elastest-torm/docs/index.md

 You can develop ElasTest TORM Server Application using an editor and the command line or using Eclipse IDE:
 * Using *Eclipse IDE*:
   * Load project in the IDE:
-    * Import *elastest-eus* project from local Git Repository using `File > Import... > Maven > Import existing project` option option and select the `/git/elastest-eus/elastest-eus` folder.
+    * Import *elastest-torm* project from local Git Repository using `File > Import... > Maven > Import existing project` option option and select the `/git/elastest-torm/elastest-torm` folder.
   * Compile and execute the project:
     * Right click over the project and select `Run as...> Java Application` and select class `ElastestETMSpringBoot`.

 * Using editor and console:
     * Compile and execute the project:
-      * Go to the root directory of the project with `cd /git/elastest-eus/elastest-eus`
+      * Go to the root directory of the project with `cd /git/elastest-torm/elastest-torm`
+      * Configure the property file in `src/main/resources/application.properties`
+      * Compile the project `mvn clean package`
       * Execute command `mvn spring-boot:run`

+     >**Note:** Building the project may require root privileges for running the test `DockerServiceItTest`.
+Either execute the TORM as root or skip such test.

 The server application can be used from the web interface (see next section).
-The remote webdriver endpoint is located in URL http://localhost:8080/eus/v1.
+By default the endpoint of the ElasTest TORM Server Application should be located at URL `http://localhost:8091`, the exposed API could be checked at `http://localhost:8091/swagger-ui.html#/`.

 If you change any source file, you need to stop the service and start it again.